veggiemonk/blog/content/resume.md

 Research over the MPLS protocol:
 Multiprotocol Label Switching (MPLS) is a type of data-carrying technique for high-performance telecommunications networks.
 MPLS is a scalable, protocol-independent transport.
 In an MPLS network, data packets are assigned labels.
 Packet-forwarding decisions are made solely on the contents of this label, without the need to examine the packet itself.
 This allows one to create end-to-end circuits across any type of transport medium, using any protocol.
 The primary benefit is to eliminate dependence on a particular OSI model data link layer (layer 2) technology,

 Thesis "Dynamic Configuration of Label Switched Path" under the supervision of M. F. Casadevall.
+[PDF](/Master_thesis.pdf)

-- Linux Kernel Module development in C with mpls-linux (https://sourceforge.net/projects/mpls-linux/‎)
+- Linux Kernel Module development in C with [mpls-linux](https://sourceforge.net/projects/mpls-linux/‎)
 - Advanced Bash scripting
 - Advanced Networking in Linux Kernel with QoS and various queue model (such as Weighted Fair Queuing)
 - Network load testing with tc (traffic control command), iptables, quagga, tcpdump.
 - Virtualization of Network with Linux Containers (Netkit http://wiki.netkit.org)

+<div class="divider-hr-small divider-hr-transparent divider-hr-dot"></div>

 ## Education

-### Master in Computer Science - 2004-07
+### Master in Computer Science - 2005-07

 University of Namur, Belgium - https://www.unamur.be/

-### Bachelor in Cmoputer Science - 2002-05
+### Bachelor in Computer Science - 2002-05

 University of Namur, Belgium - https://www.unamur.be/

+<div class="divider-hr divider-hr-transparent divider-hr-dot"></div>

 ## Certifications